 Segment accounting policies are in line with the accounting policies of the Company.
 In addition, the following specific accounting policies have been followed for segment reporting:

-(ii) Expenses that are directly identifiable with/allocable to segments are considered for determining the Segment Result.
-Expenses which relate to the Company as a whole and not allocable to segments are included under "Unallocable Corporate Expenditure."
+ii.
+Expenses that are directly identifiable with/allocable to segments are considered for determining the segment result.
+Expenses which relate to the Company as a whole and not allocable to segments are included under "unallocable corporate expenditure".

-(iii) Income which relates to the Company as a whole and not allocable to segments is included in "Unallocable Corporate Income".
+iii.
+Income which relates to the Company as a whole and not allocable to segments is included in "unallocable corporate income".

-(iv) Segment Result includes margins on inter-segment capital jobs, which are reduced in arriving at the profit before tax of the Company.
+iv.
+Segment result includes margins on inter-segment capital jobs, which are reduced in arriving at the profit before tax of the Company.

-(b) Inter-segment transfer pricing
+b) Inter-segment transfer pricing

 Segment revenue resulting from transactions with other business segments is accounted on the basis of transfer price agreed between the segments.
 Such transfer prices are either determined to yield a desired margin or agreed on a negotiated basis.

-18. Taxes on Income
+20. Taxes on Income

-Tax on income for the current period is determined on the basis of taxable income and tax credits computed in accordance with the provisions of the Income Tax Act, 1961, and based on the expected outcome of assessments/appeals.
+Tax on income for the current period is determined on the basis of taxable income and tax credits computed in accordance with the provisions of the Income Tax Act 1961, and based on the expected outcome of assessments/appeals.

-Deferred tax assets are recognised and carried forward to the extent that there is a reasonable certainty that sufficient future taxable income will be available against which such deferred tax assets can be realised.
+Other deferred tax assets are recognised and carried forward to the extent that there is a reasonable certainty that sufficient future taxable income will be available against which such deferred tax assets can be realised.

 Provisions are recognised for liabilities that can be measured only by using a substantial degree of estimation, if